 Homemade vanilla ice cream is the ultimate in decadence.
 And guess what?
 You don’t need any special equipment to prepare this rich and creamy no-churn version.
 It’s also egg-free, which means you don’t need to prepare a custard.
 You basically whisk everything together, stick it in the freezer, and give it an occasional stir.
-In no time, you’ll be enjoying an amazing homemade vanilla ice cream recipe, made with only 4 ingredients!
+In no time, you’ll be enjoying an amazing ice cream, made with only 4 ingredients!

 If you’re not making ice cream from scratch on a regular basis, I understand why it might seem silly to buy another gadget that could wind up collecting dust in the corner.
 We all have at least one of those.

 I have good news!
 You can prepare any of my ice cream recipes without a machine following the freeze and stir method below.
 However, this particular no-churn ice cream recipe is very different than what I typically share; it’s not custard-based.
 There are no eggs involved.

 This is the easiest ice cream recipe you’ll ever make, and it’s great for beginners.
 At the end of the day, I personally prefer custard-based ice creams (nothing adds richness quite like egg yolks), but this is a worthy substitute and I certainly enjoyed my fair share of it!